Southern Empire Resources (CVE:SMP) Shares Up 50% – Time to Buy?

 Southern Empire Resources Corp.
-(CVE:SMP – Get Free Report)’s share price traded up 50% during trading on Tuesday .
+(CVE:SMP – Get Free Report)’s stock price was up 50% on Tuesday .
 The company traded as high as C$0.03 and last traded at C$0.03.
-226,999 shares were traded during trading, an increase of 21% from the average session volume of 187,249 shares.
+Approximately 210,999 shares changed hands during mid-day trading, an increase of 16% from the average daily volume of 182,249 shares.
 The stock had previously closed at C$0.02.

 About Southern Empire Resources